intershop/intershop-pwa/docs/guides/migrations.md

 Before by default no `SameSite` was set so browsers treated it as `SameSite=Lax`, this needs to be set explicitly now if it is really intended.
 For migrating check the calls of the `cookies.service` `put` method whether they need to be adapted.

-The user's language selection is saved as a cookie now and restored after the pwa is loaded.
+The user's language selection is saved as a cookie (`preferredLocale`) now and restored after the PWA is loaded.
-This functionality can be enabled/disabled by the feature toggle `saveLanguageSelection`.
+This functionality can be enabled/disabled with the feature toggle `saveLanguageSelection`.

 ## 4.0 to 4.1